-The building’s history also comes with some challenges for the architects and contractors.
+The building’s history also came with some challenges for architects and contractors.
 The original building was slightly slanted to allow gallons of water used to wash the peas to drain easily and quickly across the floors and out the sides of the building.
 Many of the original beams and stairs required refurbishing, and additional work needed to be done to bring the four-story timber building up to modern day codes.

 “There is so much value in buildings that you can’t recreate, whether it’s building codes or the type of wood available to us,” explains Doug.
 “It’s a credit to the owners to say, ‘we really care about these buildings’ because it would have been less expensive to start from scratch.”

 The original building was clad in a wood lap siding, but recreating that look would require extensive cost and maintenance with repair work and repainting.
 The most reasonable alternative was to use metal siding.
-The Granary Building next door made use of the original corrugated metal panels, and the architects decided to look for a newer material that would match that old patchwork look of the corrugated panels.
+The Granary Building next door made use of the original corrugated metal panels, and the architects decided to look for a newer material that would match the old patchwork look of the corrugated metal panels.

 “That old quilted look adds a visual variety and a vernacular that is beautiful but also crosses over into modern architecture,” explains Ben.
-“That’s why Rezibond was our preferred siding.
+"That’s why Rezibond was our preferred metal siding.
 Rezibond has a restraint to it color-wise, and when you put it up it’s closer to the intended overall design of the building.”

 “That variance in grain pattern of the Rezibond is very important,” adds Doug.
 “From a distance it reads like one big form, but as you get closer it reveals more of the natural irregularities of the grain.”

 While the old building is the main focal point and inspiration for the redesign, the architects decided to add on a newer section to create more usable space and increase the function of the building.
-It was important to create a visual distinction between the old and new, and this was accomplished using longer panels of 7/8” Corrugated in Matte Black to create a more polished look with longer lines.
+It was important to create a visual distinction between the old and new, and this was accomplished using longer panels of 7/8” Corrugated metal siding in Matte Black to create a more polished look with longer lines.

 These plans will take an old 19th Century building into the 21st Century.

-When completed the Cannery Building will be home to the restaurant Seven Sushi, The Barber Shop & Shaving Parlor, and retail spaces.
+When completed, the Cannery Building will be home to the restaurant Seven Sushi, The Barber Shop & Shaving Parlor, and retail spaces.
 The upper floors will be office spaces perfect for the growing tech industry in Bozeman.